Welcome to Heckscher Farm!

 Heckscher Farm is a living resource where visitors can experience our rural heritage through recreational and educational activities.
 Explore our farm, and discover the sights, sounds, and smells that reveal the nature of farm life, and watch the staff conduct the daily chores that maintain this active farm.

-The Heckscher Farm is a 10 acre rural oasis, where visitors can relax and enjoy a slower pace of life.
-The picturesque backdrop is dotted with barns, a maple sugar house, organic vegetable garden, open pastures, and dozens and dozens of farm animals.
+The Heckscher Farm is a 10 acre rural oasis and active working farm, where visitors can relax and enjoy a slower pace of life.
+The picturesque backdrop is dotted with barns, a maple sugar house, organic vegetable garden, open pastures, and dozens of farm animals.
 During your visit take the opportunity to experience aspects of life on a small New England Farm.

 In 1955, the Museum received its first Heckscher Foundation for Children Grant to build the Farm.
 The farm opened that year with a dairy barn, creamery, stalls for three cows, a silo, barnyard, and two small paddocks.
-Since then we have expanded to include, a chicken coop, pig pen, larger pastures, shelters, and multiple barns including the Cheshire Barn built in 1750, an organic vegetable garden, maple sugar house, and many heritage breeds of farm animals.
+Since then we have expanded to include, a chicken coop, pig pen, larger pastures, shelters, and multiple barns including the Cheshire Barn built in 1750, an organic vegetable garden, our maple sugar house + cidery, and many heritage breeds of farm animals.

 The goal of the vegetable garden is to educate within the context of a working organic garden.
 In 2005, the vegetable garden was doubled in size, which provided the opportunity to grow a more diverse variety of fruits and vegetables.
 In addition, educational programs were expanded and created to use the vegetable garden as a classroom, bringing school children onto the farm to experience a working garden, learn basic botany including the life cycle of a plant and the major parts and functions of a plant, and gain a greater understanding of where their food comes from.
 SMNC summer camps and educational programs also use the garden as a place where students learn skills and methods needed to grow a successful garden.